 None of that mattered.

 We spent the day walking Williamsberg and then left to Forest Hills Stadium at four in the afternoon.
 It was an hour train ride and we wanted to beat the rush hour.
 We arrived about five and walked the three blocks to the Forest Hills Stadium, which used to house the US Open, and marveled at the quaintness of the architecture.
 We sat outside and had food and waited for the doors to open.

 By six thirty, we walked inside and listened to a New York alternative rock band called Hold Steady.
 They rocked it and their enthusiasm was contagious.
-But, I was there to see The Replacements and my excitement was making me tap my feet in line as I waited to buy a t-shirt and a hoodie and wait a second, might as well get a poster too.
+But, I was there to see The Replacements and my excitement was making me tap my feet in the merch line as I waited to buy a t-shirt and a hoodie and wait a second, might as well get a poster too.
 I wanted to memorialize this night in every way possible.